modularcms/site-template/README.md

 1. Upload all extracted files of this .zip to the folder (alternatively if your using ssh you can execute `git clone https://github.com/modularcms/site-template.git .`)
 1. Make sure that the .htaccess file is uploaded and your server has the feature ModRewrite enabled
 1. Have fun with your new component based website

+If your using plesk the installation process is even easier.
+Enable the usage of git on the creation of your domain and enter the url of this repository (`https://github.com/modularcms/site-template.git`)